Lincoln for Life

 University of Lincoln Shop

 The University of Lincoln is proud to offer a range of merchandise.
-Take a look at our giftware, from key rings to official branded clothing.
-There is something for everyone!
-Find out more here.
+Contact the team here, to find out more.

 Graduate Success Stories

 Take a look at some of the rising stars of our alumni community.

 Chris spent his childhood commentating on computer games in his room and used his time at Lincoln to pursue his passion for sports journalism by starting a show on the University’s on-campus community radio station, Siren FM.
 Since graduating, he has gone from strength to strength, and is now working as a senior journalist at BBC News, covering both the Manchester Arena and London Bridge terrorist attacks.
 Chris credits the facilities and staff at Lincoln for making him the journalist he is today.